j-33-t/blog/content/posts/Blog_5.md

 draft: false
 ---

-Here is the detailed blog post for Week 3 of the nand2tetris course titled "Memory".
-This post includes the HDL code for each component and highlights the challenges faced during the implementation, particularly the Program Counter (PC).

----

-title: nand2Tetris - Week 3 - Memory
-date: 2024-05-21T00:01:57+02:00
-draft: false

 # Memory

 This week, I focused on building memory components, from basic bits to the RAM16K chip.
 The transition from combinatorial logic to sequential logic was marked by the introduction of the DFF (Data Flip-Flop) chip, which serves as the fundamental building block for memory in this unit.